-This is a long loved variety, and is an old garden rose, sometimes classed as a China rose by some authorities.
-Patently has its origins in Asia, although some believe its parentage to be Rosa Multiflora and Rosa Chinensis.
+This is a long loved variety, and is an old garden rose, sometimes classed as a china rose by some authorities.
+'Cecile Brunner' patently has its origins in Asia, although some believe its parentage to be Rosa Multiflora and Rosa Chinensis.
 Almost thornless, it repeatedly produces large clusters of very small, perfectly shaped pink blooms.
 The long, pointed buds open to pale, silvery pink flowers that when grown on a north wall, where it will also perform really well, can add a lightness that is otherwise lacking.
 The perfectly formed miniature blooms are

 double and rise above light red peduncles.